-In addition to the General Rules pertaining to Conduct SR3 (3), a professional code of conduct pertaining to behavior, appearance, personal hygiene and dress shall apply to all students registered with the Faculty of Health Sciences, at all times.
+In addition to the General Rules pertaining to Conduct SR3 (3), a professional code of conduct pertaining to behavior, appearance, personal hygiene and dress shall apply to all students registered in a Dental Technology programme.
 Students are not allowed to perform private work for patients or dentists, or any other dental professional.
 This aligns with No. 17 of Section 1.16 of SADTC ACT.